maoxiao/MeshSimplification/README.md

 ----------

 ###With UI
-The load program (OpenGL) of this version is complied on OS X 10.9.
+The load program (using OpenGL for rendering the model) of this version is complied on OS X 10.9.

 Please run the program on OS X operating system.